Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 I will either eat pizza or potatoes today.
 I will either drink water with pizza, or milk with salad.

-Therefore
+Therefore, I will drink milk with salid or eat potatoes.

 The argument is invalid because,

 3. What did you find was the most important point or technique from Section 1.2?
 4. In your own words, what is the difference between a conditional and biconditional statement?